 - those who are from different disciplinary backgrounds, where AI could make a transformational contribution to that discipline or where that discipline could be brought to bear on the development of AI technology and approaches

 CDTs should also consider the implications of AI into the intended domains, examining the legal, ethical and socio-economic consequences of potentially disruptive intelligent technologies before they are deployed.

-Proposals focused on the mathematical and computational foundations of AI without a clear application to one of the priority areas should be submitted to the Engineering and Physical Sciences Research Council (EPSRC) CDT funding opportunity.
-Applicants who are unclear about which funding opportunity is best suited to the vision for their CDT should seek advice from UKRI.
+Proposals focused on the mathematical and computational foundations of AI without a clear application to one of the priority areas should have been submitted to the outline stage of EPSRC CDT funding opportunity.
+Applicants who were unclear about which funding opportunity is best suited to the vision for their CDT were advised seek guidance from UKRI.

 Key features of CDTs

 It is expected that the minimum annual cohort size will be 10, though exceptions may be made where they can be fully justified due to the nature of the training.